--1.
-Reports on the airflow analysis applied to the calculation of the wind conditions during parked by storm and on the

-- verification of the validity of that analysis shall include at least the following items.

-- (1) Details of the airflow analysis (including the following content):

-- a.
-Topographical map with grid information

-- b.
-Roughness map and roughness length definition

-- c.
-CFD simulation settings

-- 1) Software

-- 2) Applied model

-- 3) Analysis region definition

-- 4) Horizontal grid size:

-- Area corresponding to the minimum grid size

-- Rate of elongation

-- Maximum grid size

-- Figures containing the above items

-- 5) Vertical grid size:

-- Minimum grid size

-- Rate of elongation

-- Figures containing the above items

-- (3) Results of validity verification (including the following content):

-- a.
-Results of comparison of the airflow analysis with the measurement data regarding the average wind speed by wind direction

-- b.
-Results of comparison of the airflow analysis with the measurement data regarding the vertical profiles of wind shear by wind direction

-- c.
-Results of comparison of the airflow analysis with the measurement data regarding the turbulence intensity by wind direction
+- -1.
+Reports on the airflow analysis applied to the calculation of the wind conditions during parked by storm and on the verification of the validity of that analysis shall include at least the following items. - (1) Details of the airflow analysis (including the following content): - a.
+Topographical map with grid information - b.
+Roughness map and roughness length definition - c.
+CFD simulation settings - 1) Software - 2) Applied model - 3) Analysis region definition - 4) Horizontal grid size: - Area corresponding to the minimum grid size - Rate of elongation - Maximum grid size - Figures containing the above items - 5) Vertical grid size: - Minimum grid size - Rate of elongation - Figures containing the above items - d.
+The following items when a method that considers the wind directional characteristics shown in C.3.1-4.
+(2) is applied - 1) Probability distribution function for typhoon parameters - 2) Probability distribution chart for typhoon parameters from analysis results - (2) Results of validity verification (including the following content): - a.
+Results of comparison of the airflow analysis with the measurement data regarding the average wind speed by wind direction - b.
+Results of comparison of the airflow analysis with the measurement data regarding the vertical profiles of wind shear by wind direction - Results of comparison of the airflow analysis with the measurement data regarding the turbulence intensity by wind direction - d.
+The following items when a method that considers the wind directional characteristics shown in C.3.1-4.
+(2) is applied - 1) Figure comparing the typhoon simulation results (upper air winds due to the hypothetical typhoon) with the measured values (upper air winds calculated from the atmospheric pressure in the typhoon database) - 2) Figure showing the non-exceedance probability distribution of the annual maximum wind speed due to typhoons on flat terrain and on the actual terrain - 3) Figure showing the validity of the setting of the wind direction to be verified - e.
+When the simulation results are an underestimation in d. above, the results of consideration of the effects of uncertainty related to the number of years of analysis and the number of years of atmospheric pressure measurement